artc-dsc/ARTC.MicroserviceTemplate.CS/README.md

 Software  | Download Link
 ------------- | -------------
-ARTC.Microservice | Contains Authorization, Users, Roles, Scopes, Tenant Managements, Select this if your application is a cloud application.
+ARTC.Microservice | Contains directives to Authorization, Users, Roles, Scopes, Tenant Managements, Select this if your application is a cloud application.
 ARTC.MicroserviceNonAuth | Does not contain Authorization, Users, Roles, Scopes, Tenant Managements, Select this if your application is an On-Premise Application

 After cloning: